mrkuz/kradle/README.md

 }
 ```

-Adds the task `lint`, which runs [ktlint](https://ktlint.github.io/) on the project.
+Adds the task `lint`, which runs:

+- [ktlint](https://ktlint.github.io/) on Kotlin source files.
 It uses the standard rule set (including experimental rules) with one exception: Wildcard imports are allowed.

+- [checkstyle](https://checkstyle.sourceforge.io/) on Java source files.
+Looks for the configuration file _checkstyle.xml_ in the project root.
+If not found, `kradle` generates one.

 `lint` is executed when running `check`.